MikroElektronika/mikrosdk_click_v2/clicks/gnss15/details.md

 ## Example Description

-> This example demonstrates the use of GNSS 15 click board by processing
+> This example demonstrates the use of GNSS 15 Click board by processing
 > the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and resets the click board.
+> Initializes the driver and resets the Click board.

 ```c
 void application_init ( void )